shenwei356/kmcp/docs/usage.md

 Input:
   *.
 Searching results of the same reads on different databases.
   *.
+THe order of multiple input reads files should be the same during searching.
+  *.
 When only one input given, we just copy and write to the input file.
      This is friendly to workflows which assume multiple inputs are given.